 The file below contains the data for England:

 The file below contains the trust level data:

-The anonymised respondent level data sets will be made available via the UK Data Service.
+The anonymised respondent level data sets are made available via the UK Data Archive.

 Results from previous surveys

 The results for the 2016 survey can be found on the NHS Surveys website.
 From here you can also access results for surveys carried out in 2003, 2004, 2008, 2012, 2014.
 However, please note that due to redevelopment work carried out ahead of the 2016 survey, results from 2018 are only comparable with 2016.
 Please also note that no trust level results were published for type 3 services in 2016.